-Cornerstone Design@Mines: encompassing the first-year and second-year engineering design programs, with the first-year course, EDNS151 Introduction to Design, taken by all freshman and the second-year course, EDNS251 or related course in Practice of Design, taken by approximately half of the sophomore engineering students at Mines.
+Cornerstone Design@Mines: Cornerstone encompasses Introduction to Design (EDNS151), which is taken by all freshman, and Practice of Design (EDNS251 or a similar second-year course), which is taken by approximately half of the sophomore engineering students at Mines.

-Capstone Design@Mines: a two-semester senior design sequence for the College of Engineering and Computational Sciences engineering students.
-This is the capstone experience for several engineering disciplines, managed through four departments, and includes Civil Engineering, Electrical Engineering, Environmental Engineering, Mechanical Engineering, and the general Engineering degree programs.
-The capstone program provides a unique hands-on, project-based, interdisciplinary, client-sponsored experience for students.
+Capstone Design@Mines: Capstone entails a two-semester senior design sequence for most engineering students at Mines, including Civil Engineering, Electrical Engineering, Environmental Engineering, Mechanical Engineering, and the general Engineering degree programs.
+The capstone program provides a unique client-sponsored, project-based, handson, interdisciplinary engineering experience for Mines students.

-Humanitarian Engineering: recognized nationally and internationally as a program for research, education, and outreach in socially-responsible engineering.
-The two Minors, Engineering for Community Development and Leadership in Social Responsibility, along with a range of courses support program objectives and enrich Mines' students in how engineering can contribute to co-creating just and sustainable solutions for communities.
+Humanitarian Engineering: HE is recognized internationally for its research, education, and outreach in socially responsible engineering.
+HE includes two minors, Engineering for Community Development and Leadership in Social Responsibility, along with a range of electives courses open to all Mines students.
+HE enables Mines students to understand how engineering can contribute to co-creating just and sustainable solutions to the problems faced by communities globally.